When to consider neuromodulation devices for migraine.

 What is Nerivio?

 The Nerivio device is made by the company Theranica.
 It is a wireless remote electrical neuromodulation (REN) device wearable for the acute treatment of migraine applied to the upper-arm.
-It was FDA-cleared for the acute treatment of episodic migraine in adults in May 2019.
-In October 2020, FDA clearance was extended to acute treatment of migraine in chronic migraine patients as well.
-In January 2021, Nerivio received FDA clearance for acute migraine treatment for episodic or chronic migraine in patients 12 years and older.
-There are ongoing studies for migraine prevention as well, so stay tuned.
+It was FDA-cleared for the acute treatment of migraine in adults in May 2019 following this study.
+In October 2020, FDA clearance was extended to acute treatment of migraine in chronic migraine patients as well following this study.
+In January 2021, Nerivio received FDA clearance for acute migraine treatment for episodic or chronic migraine in patients 12 years and older with this study.
+In February 2023 it became FDA cleared for dual-use for both acute and preventive treatment of migraine with or without aura in patients 12 years or older.
+Furthermore, a 2023 study showed Nerivio to be a safe treatment option in pregnant women.

 How does Nerivio work?

-The device works through an app downloaded on your smartphone which controls the strength and treatments.
+The device works through an app downloaded on your smartphone which controls the strength of stimulation.
 The device itself is an arm band that easily straps around the upper arm, and was recognized in TIME Magazine’s annual list of the 100 Best Inventions in 2019.

 How well does Nerivio work?

-The device is applied within 60 minutes (preferably at onset) of a migraine headache or migraine aura and stimulation is performed for 45 minutes.
-It is described as a vibrating sensation.
-Studies showed that 66.7% of patients had significant pain relief at 2 hours, and 37.4% of patients achieved complete pain relief at 2 hours.
+A migraine abortive study showed that 67% of patients had significant pain relief at 2 hours, and 37.4% of patients achieved complete pain relief at 2 hours.
 Furthermore, 89.7% of patients studied avoided having to take other abortive medications when treating with Nerivio.

 What are the side effects of Nerivio?